mmenavas/mmenavas.github.io/_posts/2015-02-20-github-pages.markdown

 category: Web-Development
 ---

-I believe in solutions that are tailored to a client's needs, and since small businesses often do not need a blog, process data or update content regularly, a brochure site or a landing page is sufficent to meet a marketing requirement.
+I believe in solutions that are tailored to a client's needs, and since small businesses often do not need to have a blog, process data or update content on a regular basis, a brochure site or a landing page is sufficent to meet a marketing requirement.
 In short, not every small business needs a WordPress site or a CMS for that matter.

 Below I explain in 8 steps how to host a static website on [GitHub Pages](https://pages.github.com/) using a custom domain name.
 Did I mention it's free of charge?